rinde/RinSim/README.md

 	git clone git@github.com:rinde/RinSim.git -b v2
 	````

-	This will download all the source files of the RinSim project to you local directory.
+	This will download all the source files of the RinSim project to your local directory.

 To update the simulator later on, you can use the _pull_ command: